Scrupulosity

 As a personality trait, scrupulosity is a recognized diagnostic criterion for obsessive–compulsive personality disorder.
 It is sometimes called "scrupulousness", but that word properly applies to the positive trait of having scruples.

 Presentation

 In scrupulosity, a person's obsessions focus on moral or religious fears, such as the fear of being an evil person or the fear of divine retribution for sin.
 Although it can affect nonreligious people, it is usually related to religious beliefs.
 Not all obsessive–compulsive behaviors related to religion are instances of scrupulosity: strictly speaking, for example, scrupulosity is not present in people who repeat religious requirements merely to be sure that they were done properly.
+Scrupulosity can be distinguished from normal religious beliefs through the four criteria established by Greenberg and Witzum (1991).
+These criteria include more intense than normative religious experiences, often distressing for the individual affected, associated with poor self-care/social functioning, and usually involves special messages from religious figures.
 In addition, while religiosity may affect how OCD is manifested, there is no proven causality between the severity of OCD and religiosity, and only small associations between the latter and scrupulosity.

+Some individuals afflicted with scrupulosity view their unwanted thoughts as morally equivalent to performing those thoughts or as evidence of a hidden desire to.
+This connection, known as moral thought-action fusion (moral TAF), creates significant distress for those experiencing it.
+An example of moral TAF is a mother who has an intrusive thought of hurting her child.
+The mother may feel she is a danger to the child; she considers her thoughts as evidence for her ostensible abuse.
+Some research indicates an increased likelihood of moral TAF with some religions and cultures that hold thoughts and actions morally equivalent.